-The Education Service seeks to work with home educators work to promote the wellbeing and education of children and young people through positive relationships that develop trust, mutual understanding and respect.
+The Education Service seeks to support home educators to promote the wellbeing and education of children and young people through positive relationships that develop trust, mutual understanding and respect.

-East Dunbartonshire Council guidance is based upon the Scottish Government's Home Education Guidance (2007) and the following key principles:
+East Dunbartonshire Council policy is based upon the Scottish Government's Home Education Guidance (2008) and the following key principles:

 - Home education is a key aspect of parental choice, and parents may choose to home educate for a range of different reasons